alexiajackson40/OSCT/README.md

 - SQLTools by Matheus Teixeira
 - SQLTools MySQL/MariaDB Driver (you’ll need this to connect to MySQL)

- - Click on SQLTools extension then click Add New connection
+ - Click on SQLTools extension (left side of screen, cylinder symbol) then click Add New connection
  - In the Connection Assistant, click MySQL as the driver.
  - Enter all the information found in the settings.json file, after the correct information is entered, click, test connection.
 IF connection is successful, save connection.